Takanu/Onyx/README.md

 Other toolsets will be included in the future that all work together seamlessly, expanding the possibilities of 3D level design in Godot.

+## Installation Instructions
+- Create a folder called 'addons' in the main folder of your project.
+- Drag 'onyx' into the addons folder.
+- View all your currently available plugins by going to Project > Project Settings > Plugins.
+- Activate Onyx by clicking on the Status dropdown and changing it to 'Active'.

+Once done, all the extra nodes this plugin provides will be available for you to add in your scenes.

 ## Current Tools Included